n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 Did defatting on the other samples and leaving them overnight under N2 to blow down.

 Starting acid hydrolysis with a new set of samples, will try doing 9 this time.
+These samples are updated on the main csv and labeled "acid hydrolysis".